agilie/AGMobileGiftInterface/README.md

 ## Usage

-CocoaPods is the recommended way to add DisPlayer to your project:
+CocoaPods is the recommended way to add AGMobileGiftInterface to your project:

 1. Add a pod entry for AGMobileGiftInterface to your Podfile pod 'AGMobileGiftInterface'
 2. Install the pod(s) by running pod installation.